smith-tinkerlab/repytah/docs/about.rst

 a common time axis.
 In addition to visualizing the structure of a song, aligned hierarchies can be embedded into a classification space with a natural notion of distance and post-processed to narrow the exploration of a music-based data stream to certain lengths of structure, or to address numerous MIR tasks, including the cover song task, the segmentation task, and the chorus detection task.

-Moreover, the python package repytah can go beyond the MIR area.
+Moreover, `repytah` can go beyond the MIR area.
 People working with sequential data where repetitions have meaning can use repytah as a tool as well.

 For future work, based on the aligned hierarchies, we can build aligned sub-hierarchies.
 Aligned sub-